RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ## Swagger to REST

-### Contract-first API development with a database interface, implemented using Eclipse Che.
+### Contract-first API development with a database interface, implemented using Eclipse Che

 * Duration: 20 mins
 * Audience: Developers and Architects

 ## Overview

 In the context of defining API's, it's common for a Business Analyst (or Citizen Integrator) to first create an API specification or contract.
 By beginning the process with a clearly defined contract, a Developer can easily take the contract and auto-generate the underlying service to implement that API.
-This *separation of concern*, whereby an Citizen Integrator and Developer can independently collaborate and contribute to create an end-to-end API implementation, is a powerful method for defining API's.
+This *separation of concern*, whereby a Citizen Integrator and Developer can independently collaborate and contribute to create an end-to-end API implementation, is a powerful method for defining API's.

 ### Why Red Hat?